stcucufa/miRCo-engine/README.md

 Clone this repo, then:

-If you are working on the Game Manger (Engine) itself, `npm run dev`
+If you are working on the Game Manager (Engine) itself, `npm run dev`

 ```sh
 # install deps